across the world

 We all are aware of the fact that the insurance industry is all about data.
 Insurers have all the details of their client base including personal information, bank account details, etc. The insurance businesses cannot afford any type of data theft or breach as it may cost them millions along with the high chances of reputation damage.

 Blockchain can be of great help to the insurers to secure their clients’ data and stay stress-free.
 According to 2019 forecast, insurers will get more centralized information and the focus on data sovereignty will increase.
-The insurance industry will also witness an increase in interoperability between Blockchain and disputed ledger technologies, allowing insurers to evaluate new insurance risk and improving the feasibility of existing lines of risk.
+The insurance sector will also witness an increase in interoperability between Blockchain and disputed ledger technologies, allowing insurers to evaluate new insurance risk and improving the feasibility of existing lines of risk.

 3. Big Data-